evmos/evmos/docs/developers/localnet/single_node.md

 # Allocate genesis accounts (cosmos formatted addresses)
-evmosd add-genesis-account $KEY 100000000000000000000000000aevmos --keyring-backend $KEYRING
+evoblockd add-genesis-account $KEY 100000000000000000000000000aevmos --keyring-backend $KEYRING

 # Sign genesis transaction
-evmosd gentx $KEY 1000000000000000000000aevmos --keyring-backend $KEYRING --chain-id $CHAINID
+evoblockd gentx $KEY 1000000000000000000000aevmos --keyring-backend $KEYRING --chain-id $CHAINID
 ```

 The default configuration will generate a single validator localnet with the chain-id
-`evmosd-1` and one predefined account (`mykey`) with some allocated funds at the genesis.
+`evoblockd-1` and one predefined account (`mykey`) with some allocated funds at the genesis.

 You can start the local chain using: